7 Ways to Keep Your Sex Life Alive After Menopause

 Always treat your vagina kindly but be especially kind during this transition.
 To keep it healthy:

-- You can also use a moisturizer on your vagina — just like you would moisturize your face.
+• You can also use a non-scented moisturizer on your vagina — just like you would moisturize your face.
 Coconut oil is especially good for this, and you can put it on the labia and inside the vagina.

-- Don’t use soap on the vaginal tissues.
-You should be able to clean the vagina just with water, but if you want to use something, Mihalov recommends a gentle cleanser and not a harsh bar soap.
+• Don’t use soap on the vaginal tissues.
+You should be able to clean yourself just with water, but if you want to use something, use a gentle cleanser and not a harsh bar soap.

 Tip #5: Use vaginal estrogen

-If you have pain with sex and experience vaginal dryness, one of the best treatments is vaginal estrogen.
-Though it can be given several ways, the most common is for patients to use a cream at night.
+If you have pain with sex and experience vaginal dryness, one of the best treatments is local estrogen therapy.
+Though it can be given several ways, the most common is for patients to use a vaginal cream at night.
 The cream increases blood flow to the area and helps reverse the vaginal atrophy caused by the loss of ovarian estrogen.
 It also rejuvenates the vaginal tissues, which become thicker, more pliable and better able to lubricate.
 Plus, it’s a low-risk medication.

 Tip #6: Make an appointment with a sex therapist